 In addition to the collection on display in the museum itself, NESM has a collection of vehicles stored away from site that are under restoration by our team of volunteers.
-Our off site collection is separated into two categories, our collection of historical vehicles that are under restoration or awaiting restoration and our historic road fleet.
+Our off site collection is separated into two parts; our collection of historical vehicles that are under restoration or awaiting restoration and our historic road fleet.
 Our historic road fleet can be seen out and about across the country at many different events.

 Once our heritage has gone it's gone forever!